Previous project delivered in 2020

-The population profile of Rochdale Borough has a growing BAME population.
-This includes an aging 1st and 2nd generation immigration population.
-The current BAME community health profile, inequalities and deprivation will mean an increase in people susceptible to mental health and isolation.
+The current community health profile, inequalities and deprivation will mean an increase in people susceptible to mental health and isolation.
 These people will need help, support and services from an organisation who understands and delivers.

 Our existing media platform reaches both our existing audience within the Borough, and Greater Manchester.
-With a targeted communications strategy, we aim to reach new audience beyond, to make sure those who are at greatest need for support are not alone during Covid-19.
+With a targeted communications strategy, we aim to reach new audience beyond, to make sure those who are in the greatest need for support after the Covid-19 pandemic.

 We aim to do this by:

 At such a difficult time for both people living with mental health, carers and isolated people our, primary concern is to make sure that vital support is given to both parties in method, which is easy to access and understand in various languages and is culturally sensitive.

 Using our expertise in mental health support and nutrition, the topics covered in these information videos will help to reduce the burden on health services by providing a bilingual resource and reduce the risk of adverse COVID-19 associated health outcomes.

 - We create weekly TV programmes at our CWTV Community TV Online Channel with health and social service experts.

 - We create arts for mental health activities to engage people at home and meet their cultural needs